 An example of a meaningful and realistic goal is by making sure it is specific.
-Instead of writing, “Become fluent in Spanish,” you can instead list, “Watch one Spanish TV show episode a night and record new words.”
+Instead of writing, “Become fluent in Spanish,” you can instead list, “Watch one Spanish TV show episode a week and record new words.”

 Firstly, that is a measurable goal that you can track.
 And, secondly, being more specific allows you to you look forward to completing your goal without giving yourself an overly daunting and intimidating task.